 After the Romans

 After the Roman empire collapsed, the Pont du Gard remained in use as it also served as a toll bridge for people looking to cross the river.
-The bridge remained mostly intact, with the Ducs of nearby Uzès being responsible for maintaining the bridge.
+The bridge remained mostly intact, with the Ducs of nearby town of Uzès being responsible for maintaining the bridge.

 Frequent floods meant that repairs were regularly needed to maintain the bridge.
 However, the terrain around the river meant that those repairs were always carried out.
 The bridge also suffered significant damage during the 1600s during the wars against the Huguenots (it was used to transport unwieldy artillery).

 A road bridge was added to it in the 18th century and cars were still allowed to drive over it as late as the 1990s.
 Rather than delivering water, the aqueduct had instead became a tourist attraction.